Samuel Bard (physician): Personal life

+Bard's sister Ann was the wife of John Pierce Jr. Pierce was a Continental Army and United States Army officer who served as Paymaster-General of the United States Army.

 He died of pleurisy on May 24, 1821.
 His wife succumbed of the same disorder the preceding day, and they were buried in one grave.

 Descendants

 Through his son William, he was the grandfather of John Bard, founder of Bard College.